TholetiConsultancyServices/Weather/README.md

 ## How to Run, Build and Test

-The project can be run using Xcode 8.2 and built/tested using the standard Xcode build (⌘B) and test (⌘U) commands.
+- The project can be run using Xcode 8.2 and built/tested using the standard Xcode build (⌘B) and test (⌘U) commands.
+- Local weather JSON file is embedded in the test target to run the tests.

 ## Summary of implementation details:

 - Developed the App using Xcode 8.2 and Swift 3.0.

+- Used location service to find the current location of the device to fetch the weather information.

 - Main focus on implementing right architecture, design patterns and performance of the App.